zry656565/cocos-docs/manual/studio/cocos-code-ide/runtime-config/en.md

-Instructions of project's config.json file
+Instructions of project root directory config.json file
 ===
 ---
-Every new project have a "config.json" file in its root directory.The file presents essential information about your game project,complete config before it run.
+The file presents essential information about your game project,complete config before it run.
 Structure of the config.json file
 ===
 ---